 Another big part of being a better listener is using the same technology your customers use when you invite their feedback—and that can vary across industries and geographies.
 The traditional receipt-based survey invitation is still number one in restaurant and retail, but other methods are gaining ground quickly.
 In terms of geography, adoption of QR code invitations is still low in the US, while we’re seeing up to 40% of surveys accessed via QR code in Japan.
 SMS text for survey invitations is also slow to catch on in the US and more popular internationally.

-We’re also excited to see that brands are tapping their mobile apps as a new way to connect with customers (so excited, in fact, that we recently wrote a blog post on the topic).
+We’re also excited to see that brands are tapping their mobile apps as a new way to connect with customers (so excited, in fact, that ).
 Once you’ve achieved high customer adoption of your company’s branded app, it’s a great opportunity for you to give customers a convenient way to provide feedback.
 When your survey invitation appears on their smartphone, they can respond very easily—literally with the tap of a finger.

 But the benefits extend far beyond streamlined survey access—you can also integrate with your app to offer incentives like loyalty points or bounce-back offers that can be immediately loaded onto the customer’s app.
 And assuming you get the customer’s demographic information when they download your app, you don’t have to keeping asking these questions as part of your survey, which helps shorten the survey.
 Finally, with an app-based survey invitation, you can synch your CX metrics with data on how frequently customers purchase, what they purchase, and how much they spend with you over time—eventually that leads to a more holistic view of how to optimize average transaction amount, frequency of purchase, and lifetime customer value.